Prince Johann Georg of Saxony: Early life

 Johann Georg was the sixth of eight children and the second son of George of Saxony, the penultimate king of Saxony, and his wife Infanta Maria Ana of Portugal.
 The prince was raised in Dresden and received a strict Roman Catholic upbringing.

-Johann Georg's early education was conducted by private teachers until 1881 when he began his military training.
+Johann Georg's early education was conducted by private teachers until 1881, when he began his military training.
 From 1889 through 1890, Johann Georg and his younger brother Maximilian studied law together in Freiburg im Breisgau.
 After switching to the University of Leipzig, Johann Georg mainly attended lectures on history and art history.
 In 1909, the prince received an honorary doctorate from the University of Leipzig.

 Royal career

-In October 1902 he was sent on a mission to the various courts of Europe to announce the accession of his father King Georg to the throne four months earlier.
+In October 1902, he was sent on a mission to the various courts of Europe to announce the accession of his father King Georg to the throne four months earlier.
 He was received by King Edward VII in London on 12 October, and also visited Windsor Castle.

+The Emperor of Austria appointed him Honorary Colonel of the 11th Infantry Regiment of the Austro-Hungarian Army in 1902, and the prince visited Vienna in January 1903 to acknowledge this honour and the good relation between the families.